Quantile Additive Trend Filtering: INTRODUCTION

+The proposed model in this paper is quantile additive trend filtering (QATF), which offers a dual benefit of dimension reduction and robust regression, and has not yet been studied.
+We conduct an examination of risk bounds for QATF and develop an algorithm for learning the QATF model.
+The techniques we developed could also be used for analyzing the other additive models with different classes of functions.
+The most related work to our work is the paper \cite{madrid2022risk}, which focuses on the univarite quantile trend filtering, but does not consider additive models.
+We also provide non-asymptotic analysis, in contrast to \cite{narayanexpected}, which only addresses asymptotic behavior of the estimator.
+Moreover, the papers \cite{gasthaus2019probabilistic} and \cite{tagasovska2019single} primarily focus on methodology and experimentation.

-Our contributions are: We investigated the risk bounds for a constrained version of quantile trend filtering in additive models.
-Quantile additive models are built around the univariate trend filtering estimator, defined by constraining according to the sum of $\ell_1$ norms of discrete derivatives of the component functions, and a quantile loss is applied.
-When the underlying quantile function is additive, with components whose $(r-1)$th derivatives are of bounded variation by $V$, we derived error rates for $(r-1)$th order quantile additive trend filtering.
+QATF is built around the univariate trend filtering estimator, defined by constraining according to the sum of $\ell_1$ norms of discrete derivatives of the component functions, with a quantile loss applied.
+When the underlying quantile function is additive, with components whose $(r-1)$th derivatives have total variation bounded by $V$, we derive error rates for $(r-1)$th order quantile additive trend filtering.
 This rate is $n^{-2r/(2r+1)} V^{2/(2r+1)}\max\{1, V^{(2r-1)/(2r+1)}\}$ for a fixed input dimension $d$ (under weak assumptions).
-This rate contains the main term $n^{-2r/(2r+1)}V^{2/(2r+1)}$, which is the same as the non-quantile minimax rate in \cite{sadhanala2017additive}.
-It also includes an extra term, which is of order $\gO(1)$ if $V = \gO(1)$.
-Such a value of $V$ is referred to as a canonical scaling, as described in \cite{madrid2022risk,sadhanala2016total}.
+The main term $n^{-2r/(2r+1)}V^{2/(2r+1)}$, is the same as the non-quantile minimax rate in \cite{sadhanala2019additive}.
+It also includes an extra term, which is of order $\mathcal{O}(1)$ if $V = \mathcal{O}(1)$.
+Such a value of $V$ is referred to as canonical scaling, as described in \cite{madrid2022risk,sadhanala2016total}.

+Additionally, we explore error rates for QATF where the input dimension ($d$) increases with the sample size ($n$).
+We show the proposed estimator exhibits an error rate that includes a polynomial factor of $d^{(2r+2)/(2r+1)}$ multiplied by the fixed dimension error rate.
+When $r$ is large, the exponent $d^{(2r+2)/(2r+1)}$ approaches 1, recovering the linear dependence on $d$ in the standard additive trend filtering model.